benpm/godot-template/README.md

-# godot-template
+# Godot Template
-template for 2D Godot games
+Template I use for game jams and stuff in Godot